Elorm-t/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 7 - The line of life is a ragged diagonal between duty and desire: A function that prints the sum of the two diagonals of a square matrix of integers.

 Task 8 - Double pointer, double fun: A function that sets the value of a pointer to char.

+Task 9 - My primary goal of hacking: Create a file that contains password of an executable.